-We interpret the individual effect α_i as portable ability, invariant during a given several-year period, compensated equally in all firms.
+We interpret the individual effect $\alpha_i$ as portable ability, invariant during a given several-year period, compensated equally in all firms.
 The plant effect $\psi{J(i,t)}$ reflects a premium (or discount) paid by plant j = J(i,t) to all employees.
-In X{it} , we include tenure and its square, year effects, and a polynomial in age.
+In $X{it}$ , we include tenure and its square, year effects, and a polynomial in age.
 Following CHK and Card et al. (2015), we drop the linear term (which is collinear with the individual and year effects) and include the square and cube of recentered age (age - 40).
-We define the "person" component to be the individual effect plus the contribution of the other observables: $s{it} = \alpha_i + X'{it}\beta$.
+We define the "person" component to be the individual effect plus the contribution of the other observables: $s{it} = \alpha_i + X'{it}\beta$ .

-The identifying assumption is that the error term ε{it} is uncorrelated with the other covariates in all years (within a given several-year period), a sufficient condition for which is:
+The identifying assumption is that the error term $\varepsilon{it}$ is uncorrelated with the other covariates in all years Card et al. (2018) provide a theoretical justification for this specification, in a model in which workers have idiosyncratic attachments to particular plants and either different worker skill groups are substitutes in the production function or the plants face the same supply elasticity from these different groups. (within a given several-year period), a sufficient condition for which is: